1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Transcendental Étude No.10

-Liszt's Transcendental Étude No.10 in F Minor is one of the most played études in piano competitions and graduate recitals.
-It's a piece Liszt was fond of so he created three versions: a light 1824 version when thirteen years old, a 1838 version with an Appassionata inspired coda and a reworked 1851 edition.
+Liszt's Transcendental Étude No.10 in F Minor is one of the most performed études in piano competitions and graduate recitals.
+Liszt was fond of it, so he created three versions: a light 1824 version when he was thirteen years old, an 1838 version with an Appassionata-inspired coda, and a reworked 1851 edition.

 Listen to Natalia Kartashova play the final 1851 version of Liszt's Transcendental Étude No.10 in F Minor, dedicated to his piano teacher, Carl Czerny.